bcnmy/wallet-integrations/gnosis/README.md

 This repository consists of integration between Gnosis Wallets and Biconomy Relayer Infrastructure.<br/>
 It showcases how any DApp using Gnosis contract wallets can use Biconomy as a relayer service to relay the transactions without creating a relayer infrastructure by themselves.

->Note : The contract address in this demo are deployed on Koven.
+>Note : The contract address in this demo are deployed on Kovan.
 If you are using other Network ,feel free to change it.

 <h3>To Run</h3>